kenwu565657/validator-spring-boot-starter-github-repo/README.md

 ```

 ## Steps To Use The Starter
-There are 3 Steps.
-Can follow the example project.
+There are 4 Steps.
+Can follow the example project validator-spring-boot-starter-example.
 ### 1. Add Maven Dependency In Spring Boot Project
 ```xml
 <dependency>